 Prof Lily Arasaratnam-Smith is Deputy Vice President Student Affairs at AC and Fellow of the International Academy for Intercultural Research.
 Her primary area of expertise is intercultural communication.

-Rev Prof Jacqueline Grey is Dean of Theology at AC and a Research Fellow in the Department of Biblical and Ancient Studies, University of South Africa.
+Rev Prof Jacqueline Grey is a Professor of Biblical Studies at AC and a Research Fellow in the Department of Biblical and Ancient Studies, University of South Africa.
 She spent several years working in Turkey.

 Rev John Guerra is a Spanish LOTE lecturer at AC and has been in pastoral ministry for many years.